umee-network/docs/docs/learn-the-basics/blockchain-basics/what-is-blockchain.md

 ****

-The **transparency** provided by blockchains benefits both regulators and companies; it simplifies and improves auditing processes for enterprises and provides permanent records of all transactions.
-Anybody can gain access to all transactional data from a blockchain.
+Since the data being added to a blockchain is recorded by all of the network’s participants, transparency is required in order for a blockchain to operate.
+The transparency provided by blockchains can be beneficial to both regulators and companies by providing permanent records of all transactions and simplifying the auditing process.
+Everyone has the ability to gain access to all transactional data on a blockchain.

 :::